ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 No, after you provision a volume and specify the encryption type, you can't change it.

-## Is there a way to copy the Block Storage volume to a different zone?
+## Can a Block Storage volume be copied to a different zone?
 {: faq}
 {: #faq-block-storage-30}